ADCI/drupal-good-practices/docs/articles/install.md

-# Basic installation and configuration.
+# Basic installation and configuration

 ## Table of Contents